newsuk/times-components/packages/article-summary/README.md

 headline, summary, publication date, author and label.
-Some of these components are passed in as render props, and others are passed in as a config object, either containing props to be passed on to the appropriate component, or an Abstract Syntax Tree ("AST") which the components can handle itself.
+Some of these components are passed in as render props, and others are passed in as a config object, either containing props to be passed on to the appropriate component, or an Abstract Syntax Tree ("AST") which a component can handle by itself.

 ## Components with a render prop

 * headline - `ArticleSummaryHeadline` lays out an accessible article headline
-* content - `ArticleSummaryContent` handles an AST, but is passed into the sumary as a render prop
+* content - `ArticleSummaryContent` handles an AST, but is passed into the summary as a render prop

 ## Components with a config object of props